l-Avant-Seine/avantseine/wp-content/plugins/dsgnwrks-instagram-importer/readme.txt

 == Frequently Asked Questions ==

-= Plugin gives me an error! help? =
-* Please install the [DsgnWrks Instagram Importer Debug](http://wordpress.org/extend/plugins/dsgnwrks-instagram-importer-debug/) plugin.
+= How do I use these snippets? =
+* Below are some common requests, and some helper snippets to accomplish them.
+To install these gists, download the gist from github, unzip, and copy the `.php` file inside to your site's `wp-content/mu-plugins` directory.
+If you do not have the `mu-plugins` directory, simply create it.
+For more information, [read this post](https://gregrickaby.com/2013/10/create-mu-plugin-for-wordpress/).

 = Is it possible to set the default image display size in a post? =
 * If you're importing as the featured image and your theme supports featured images, that is the size that will be used.
 If you're instead importing the image to the post, there is a filter in the plugin for overriding the image size.
-If you wanted to instead use the "medium" image size created by WordPress, you would filter the image size like this:
+If you wanted to instead use the "medium" image size created by WordPress, you can use this snippet: [https://gist.github.com/jtsternberg/1c6b332b2db6da7e38226b88dff5c6a0](https://gist.github.com/jtsternberg/1c6b332b2db6da7e38226b88dff5c6a0).
-`add_filter( 'dsgnwrks_instagram_image_size', 'YOURPREFIX_instagram_img_size' );
-function YOURPREFIX_instagram_img_size( $size ) {

-	return 'medium';
-}`

 That is a filter on the $size parameter passed to `wp_get_attachment_image_src()` so you can use any values you would use there. `wp_get_attachment_image_src()` on the codex: http://codex.wordpress.org/Function_Reference/wp_get_attachment_image_src

 = Is it possible to limit the length of the imported posts? =
+* Yes, use this snippet: [gist.github.com/jtsternberg/6148635](https://gist.github.com/jtsternberg/6148635)

+= Is it possible to set the title of the imported posts to the date of the image? =
+* Yes, use this snippet: [gist.github.com/jtsternberg/1b83e43348cfe4ec08a3](https://gist.github.com/jtsternberg/1b83e43348cfe4ec08a3)

+= Can I save my own post-meta fields for each post? =
+* Yes, use this snippet: [gist.github.com/jtsternberg/f784e8d0e8c2da371702](https://gist.github.com/jtsternberg/f784e8d0e8c2da371702)

+= Is it possible to automatically center align the imported images? =
+* Yes, use this snippet: [gist.github.com/jtsternberg/60e201662691ec9d4a8e](https://gist.github.com/jtsternberg/60e201662691ec9d4a8e) (will only work if your theme supports the 'aligncenter' class)

+= Can I remove the text from the excerpt field? =
+* Yes, use this snippet: [https://gist.github.com/jtsternberg/2797bf20ac6e5cf09417d22098e65c1d](https://https://gist.github.com/jtsternberg/2797bf20ac6e5cf09417d22098e65c1d)

+= Is it possible to store the location data in the recommended WordPress GPS coordinates format/standard? =
-* Yes, use this gist: https://gist.github.com/jtsternberg/6148635
+* Yes, use this snippet: [https://gist.github.com/jtsternberg/a5914ac04198a57ebfca38567cc382e1](https://https://gist.github.com/jtsternberg/a5914ac04198a57ebfca38567cc382e1)

+= Is it possible to modify where the instagram meta data is stored? =
+* Yes, review/use this snippet: [https://gist.github.com/jtsternberg/a5914ac04198a57ebfca38567cc382e1](https://https://gist.github.com/jtsternberg/a5914ac04198a57ebfca38567cc382e1)

+= Is it possible to embed the imported videos with WordPress native video player, instead of the Instagram embed? =
+* Yes, review/use this snippet: [https://gist.github.com/jtsternberg/b7c3b5371c6f639693b8f086859ad129](https://https://gist.github.com/jtsternberg/b7c3b5371c6f639693b8f086859ad129)

 = ?? =
 * If you run into a problem or have a question, contact me ([contact form](http://j.ustin.co/scbo43) or [@jtsternberg on twitter](http://j.ustin.co/wUfBD3)).
 I'll add them here.